 We must at all costs, for Kant makes reference to this, without even saying it, we must start from the cogito in Descartes.
-Obviously, I would like to spare you a lesson on Descartes, but everything comes from this formula: "I think therefore I am", I am a thing that thinks.
-That is the Cartesian development exactly, but it is summarized as "I think therefore I am".
+Obviously I would like to spare you a lesson on Descartes, but everything comes from this formula: "I think therefore I am", I am a thing that thinks.
+That is the Cartesian development exactly, but it is summarised as "I think therefore I am".
 But the complete formula is "I think therefore I am", it being understood that in order to think it is necessary to be, what am I?
 I am a thing that thinks.
 You can see the progression: I think, I am, I am a thing which thinks.
-I think = determination.
-"I am" is the position of something indeterminate; I am a thing which thinks, the thing qua determined.
+I think = determination. ?I am? is the position of something indeterminate; I am a thing which thinks, the thing qua determined.
 Follow me, there are three terms: a determination, I think; a thing to determine, namely an existence or a being; thirdly the determined, namely the thinkable thing.

 The determination determines something to be determined.
 You will tell me that if that's all there is, that doesn't go very far.
 I have indeed three things then: I think, I am, I am a thing that thinks.
 The "I think" determines the "I am" as a thing that thinks.
 At first glance that seems to be impeccable.
 And now Kant comes along and says: not at all, he has forgotten a term, it's not at all complicated enough.
 And Kant will correct, he says, OK, I think = determination - and here we are fully in the future of German philosophy - in order to think it is necessary to be, OK, so the determination implies something indeterminate which is to be determined by the determination.
 I need this complicated formula for a very simple thing.
-You can see, I think therefore I am, it's quite simple, "I think" is a determination, the determination implies something indeterminate which is precisely to be determined by the determination.
-So, I think, I am, that works.
+You can see, I think therefore I am, it's quite simple, I think is a determined by the determination indeterminate which is precisely to be determined by the think.
+Kant works.
 At that point he makes a cut, a caesura: he says: I think therefore I am, very well, but you cannot conclude from this "I am a thing that thinks".
 Kant saw a flaw there in what the other believed to be a sort of continuity that nobody could refuse him.

 Why does it go from "I think" to "I am"?
 Once again, OK, the determination implies something indeterminate to be determined by the determination.
-But, Kant says, that doesn't yet tell us the form, under what form the indeterminate (which is to say the "I think") is determinable by the determination.
-[Possible interruption]
+But, Kant says, that doesn't yet tell us the form, under what form the indeterminate (which is to say the I think) is determinable by the determination.

 ...
 The determination, the indeterminate existence, the existence determined by the determination, and Descartes thought he had a continuum of thought.
 The determination was the "I think", the indeterminate existence was the "I am", the determination determined the indeterminate: I am a thing which thinks.
 Kant says: I think = determination, I am = indeterminate existence implied by the I think; in order for there to be a determination there must indeed be something to be determined.
-But now, we still must be told under what form the indeterminate, the to-be-determined, what must be determined, we still must be told under what form the indeterminate existence is determinable by the determination.
+But now, we still must be told under what form the indeterminate existence is determinable by the determination.
 Descartes has only forgotten one thing, namely to define the form of the determinable.
-So there were not three terms, the determination, the indeterminate and the determined, there were four terms: the determination, the indeterminate, the determinable form and the determined.
+So there were not three terms, the determination, the indeterminate, the determinate and the determined, there were four terms: the determination, the indeterminate, the determinate and the determined.